pingcap/docs/check-before-deployment.md

 Take the following steps to check whether THP is disabled.
 If not, follow the steps to disable it:

 1. Execute the following command to see whether THP is enabled or disabled.
-If `[always] madvise never` is returned, THP is enabled.
+If `[always] madvise never` is output, THP is enabled.

     {{< copyable "shell-regular" >}}